formix/damn-simple-xml/README.md

 }
 ```

-**4. When there is no second node with the same name then an object is created**
+4. When there is no second node with the same name then an object is created

 That's an expected behavior as described in point 3.
 But that may be a
 little bit confusing when other objects of the same kind contains an